middlebear/jekyll-theme-editorial/README.md

 TODO

 ### Banner
-One neat little trick buried in the CSS is the selective removal of `<br>` line breaks from the `h1` header of the `#banner` secion of a page.
+One neat little trick buried in the <abbr>CSS</abbr> is the selective removal of `<br>` line breaks from the `h1` header of the `#banner` secion of a page.
 That's most prominently used on the sample home page, where there is a line break between "Editorial" and "by", which forces a particular spacing on large screens, where the header is beside the image, but gets removed on small (vertically-oriented) screens, where the header is below the image.

 ### Navigation
 The site navigation menu will auto-generate based on the contents of the `menus.yml` data file and the pages, posts, and projects you add to the site.
 By default, the menu will list the last 10 items for each type.
 It will also have links to each category page, a link to the tag index page, about, privacy, and terms.